-Communication of information such as an evacuation advisory
+Communication of information on evacuation

-We provide information on evacuation orders, etc. to Tokyo residents by utilizing broadcast media when a disaster is forecast to possibly happen.
+We provide information on evacuation to Tokyo residents by utilizing broadcast media under agreement with the media when a disaster is to possibly happen.

-OTokyo Metropolitan Government General Flood Prevention Information System Website and Flood Prevention on Twitter
+Tokyo Metropolitan Government General Flood Prevention Information System and Flood Prevention on Twitter

 Flood related information such as levels of rainfall and rivers measured in Tokyo, river monitoring video, weather forecast such as heavy rain warnings, flood forecast and sediment disaster warning, etc. are published in English.
-Chinese (simplified version), and Korean and updated in real
+Chinese (simplified version), and Korean and updated in real time.